Oregon Government Fraud Attorney

 Putting a stop to these kinds of fraud is just the right thing to do.
 However, another benefit to blowing the whistle on these types of government fraud is that you could be entitled to a percentage of the recovered funds.
 If your lawsuit is successful, and the government joins the case, you are entitled to 15 to 25 percent of the funds that are recovered.
 Without the government on your side, you can recover between 25 and 30 percent of the recovered funds.

 Our whistleblower lawyers are ready to help you.
 Contact Rizk Law right now at 503.245.5677.

 Whistleblowers are an important part of putting a stop to government fraud.
 However, it is very risky and scary to come forward.
-Not only do whistleblowers lack a thorough knowledge of the legal process, they also are putting their jobs and careers on the line.
+Not only do whistleblowers lack thorough knowledge of the legal process, but they also are putting their jobs and careers on the line.